Ishq Mein Marjawan: Three months later

 Aarohi finds herself in a truck; her face has been changed.
 It is revealed that Deep changed her face and wanted to send her out of India.
-Aarohi returns to Mumbai and finds Deep living with Tara in Raichand mansion.
-Tara is now living as Arohi in front of everyone.
+Aarohi returns to Mumbai and finds Deep living with Tara in the Raichand mansion.
+Tara is now living as Aarohi in front of everyone.
 Aarohi pretended to be Anjali where she discovers that her parents were alive as she tries to convince them that she is their daughter.

-Aarohi discovers Deep was always using her and never really loved her.
+Aarohi discovers Deep was always using her and never truly loved her.
 She is pregnant with his child and wants revenge, but Deep convinces her that he loves her and that they're trying to escape from Tara.

-Wicked Tara plots to kill Aarohi and her child, making it seems like suicide.
+Wicked Tara plots to kill Aarohi and her child, making it to look like suicide.
 Aarohi assumes that Deep pushed her down a cliff.
 She loses her child and moves to a small village.
 Deep thinks Aarohi betrayed him and died with his child.

 Deep begins to hate Aarohi and tries to find happiness with Tara, who feels elated as she succeeds in separating Deep and Aarohi.
-In the village, Aarohi meets warrior, Abhimanyu; who teaches her how to defend herself.
+In the village, Aarohi meets warrior Abhimanyu who teaches her how to defend herself.

 Abhimanyu enters Raichand mansion as a bodyguard to expose Deep and Tara's horrendous acts.
 Aarohi fails to take revenge on Deep who again convinces her that he loves her while persuading Tara he wants to get rid of Aarohi.

 A blackmailer, named Mr. X; who tries to control the entire Raichand family, mysteriously appears.
 Aarohi feels that Mr. X is Deep, but she cannot prove it.
 Raj and Tara join forces and kill Abhimanyu.
 Deep and Raj were in a deadly race and game where Deep's brakes are broken, but escaped from the car, while they started fighting with each other, Raj accidentally fell down from a cliff and dies.